-- b.
-Contents of Notification: The notification should be in writing and include the following information: - (1) The name, address and telephone number of the applicant and any designated point of contact; - (2) The location of the proposed project in detail, including the identification of any water body affected and its type (ocean, bay, estuary, lake, reservoir, pond, river, stream, riparian area, wetland).
-This should include a copy of a United States Geologic Survey (USGS) topographic map, Thomas Guide map, or hand-drawn location map with suitable landmarks.
-The map should have enough detail to clearly indicate the location and extent of the project, as well as detailed directions to the site; - (3) A brief, but clear, description of the imminent threat to life or property and the proposed project's purpose and need: - (4) A brief description of methods anticipated to be used to rectify the situation ("Field Engineering" is not an adequate description.
-It is presumed if one mobilizes material and a particular piece of equipment to a site, then one probably has a fairly well defined intention for that material and equipment.
+- equipment.
 Plans, drawings or sketches showing the area to be impacted; cross sections showing details of construction; and a short narrative describing how the work is to be completed should be provided as a minimum.); and - (5) A brief description of the existing conditions and anticipated impacts resulting from the proposed work (amount of dredged or fill material, removal of significant vegetation, loss of habitat, etc.). - c.
-Form of Notification: The standard Application for Department of the Army Permit (Form ENG 4345) available from the District's Website (www.spn.usace.army.mil/regulatory/) may be used as the notification and must include all the information required in General Condition 2.b.
+Form of Notification: The Regulatory Request System's online application portal (https://rrs.usace.army.mil/rrsstandard) may be used as the notification and must include all the information required in General Condition 2.b.
 Items (1)-(5) above.
-A letter or fax may also be used.
-In certain situations where there is an imminent threat to life or property and the applicant is unable to make direct contact with this office, a message shall be left on voice mail or an e-mail message shall be sent.
-Again those messages should include the information identified in General Condition 2.b.
+In certain situations where there is an imminent threat to life or property and the applicant is unable to make direct contact with this office, a message shall be left on voicemail, or an e-mail message shall be sent.
+Those messages should include the information identified in General Condition 2.b.
 Items (1)-(5) above.
 Formal written notification should be sent to this office as soon as practicable. - d.
-Agency Coordination: Upon receipt of a notification, the DE will immediately provide (i.e., by fax, overnight mail, email or other expeditious manner) a copy to the appropriate offices of the Environmental Protection Agency (EPA), the U.S. Fish and Wildlife Service (FWS), the National Marine Fisheries Service (NMFS), the National Marine Sanctuaries, the California Department of Fish and Wildlife (CDFW), the California State Water Resources Control Board (SWRCB), the Regional Water Quality Control Boards (RWQCB), the California Coastal Commission both the SWRCB and the appropriate RWQCB a copy of the notification, along with the appropriate processing fee (\$200 as of December 2014, subject to change) to the SWRCB.

-^{}Note: As one of the conditions of the Water Quality Certification for this RGP, the applicant must directly provide
+Agency Coordination: Upon receipt of a notification, the DE will immediately provide (i.e., by overnight mail, electronic mail (email) or other expeditious manner) a copy to the appropriate offices of the Environmental Protection Agency (EPA), the U.S. Fish and Wildlife Service (FWS), the National Marine Fisheries Service (NOAA-Fisheries), the National Marine Sanctuaries, the California Department of Fish and Wildlife (CDFW), the California State Water Resources Control Board (SWRCB), the Regional Water Quality Control Boards (RWQCB), the California Coastal Commission - Note: As one of the conditions of the Water Quality Certification Tribal Lands and Lands of Exclusive Federal Jurisdiction where EPA is the Certifying Authority for this RGP, the applicant must directly provide the EPA a copy of the notification (R9cwa401@epa.gov). - Note: As one of the conditions of the Water Quality Certification for this RGP, the applicant must directly provide both the SWRCB (stateboard401@waterboards.ca.gov) and the appropriate RWQCB a copy of the notification, along with the appropriate processing fee for the Regional Water Quality Control Board.

-(CCC) or the Bay Conservation and Development Commission (BCDC), and the State Historic Preservation Office (SHPO), as appropriate.
+The California Coastal Commission (CCC) or the Bay Conservation and Development Commission (BCDC), and the State Historic Preservation Office (SHPO), as appropriate.
 These agencies will be requested to telephone or email the DE (c/o the Regulatory Division Project Manager), as expeditiously as possible, a notice indicating whether or not they intend to provide substantive, site-specific comments regarding the proposed project.
 If notified that comments will be provided by an agency, the DE will allow them to provide their comments in a short timeframe determined by this office on a case-by-case basis to not likely result in loss of life or property before making a decision on the proposed project.

 The DE will fully consider any comments from Federal or State agencies, received within the specified timeframe, concerning the proposed activity's compliance with the conditions of their authority and the need for mitigation to reduce the project's adverse environmental effects to a minimal level.
-The DE will indicate the results of that consideration in the administrative record associated with the notification, and will provide an informal response to the commenting agency by electronic mail, fax or other means, but will not provide a formal response to the agency comments.
+The DE will indicate the results of that consideration in the administrative record associated with the notification, and will provide an informal response to the commenting agency by email, or other means, but will not provide a formal response to the agency comments.